viamrobotics/docs/docs/manage/_index.md

   - "/viam/app.viam.com/"
 ---

-The [Viam app](https://app.viam.com/) is a web user interface for managing and building robots.
+The [Viam app](https://app.viam.com/) is a web UI for managing and building robots.

 ## Create Account and Log In

 To get started on the Viam app, you must log in as an authorized user.
 Navigate to [the main page](https://app.viam.com/).
-If you haven't already, toggle to **Sign Up** to create a profile.
+If you haven't already, click **Sign Up** to create a new user.
-Select **Log In** to log in to the app with your Gmail credentials or your user address and chosen password.
+Select **Log In** to log in to the app with your Google credentials, or provide your Email address and choose a password.

 If you forget your password to the app, click **Forgot password** and enter your email address to obtain instructions to reset your password.